 With the implantation of the zygote in the uterine cavity, a rise in human chorionic gonadotropin (hCG) levels begins.
-Levels of hCG differ between individuals, so as the symptoms.
+Levels of hCG differ between individuals, and so do the symptoms.
 If at all these symptoms occur, they are usually identical to those of your perimenstrual symptoms.
 Tracking your menstruation would help you identify those symptoms and distinguish whether they are related to pregnancy or your periods.

 Usually, the signs are indicators of altered hormonal levels in the blood.
-The hormone levels differ between individuals, and the symptoms vary.
+The pregnancy hormone levels differ between individuals, and the symptoms vary.
 Similarly, the 7 DPO symptoms are infrequent and different too.
 Since the implantation occurs between 6 DPO – 8 DPO and hCG does not go up immediately after implantation, having pregnancy symptoms by 7 DPO is less, compared to 9 DPO, 12 DPO, or 13 DPO.

-Symptoms at 7 DPO
+Early Pregnancy Symptoms at 7 DPO

 The followings are the symptoms of pregnancy you might experience.